Welcome to our conference page.

 Charges We charge a nominal amount to cover food and to encourage you to attend.
 At present we are finding lots of people book tickets for free events but don’t then turn up.
 As we sell out, this means we turn people away, who could actually come.

-Free tickets and reduced-price tickets Thanks to Isaac Computing, if you are an A level teacher and you attend at least one of the A level sessions your ticket cost will be refunded.
-BUT you must attend the session.
+Free tickets and reduced-price tickets Thanks to Isaac Computing, if you are an A level teacher and you attend at least one of the A level sessions and sign up to Isaac Computing your ticket cost will be refunded.

 For everyone else, if you book before Christmas, early bird tickets are £25 (£35 after).